formancehq/stack/sdks/java/docs/WalletsApi.md

         WalletsApi apiInstance = new WalletsApi(defaultClient);
         String name = "wallet1"; // String | Filter on wallet name
-        Object metadata = new HashMap(); // Object | Filter wallets by metadata key value pairs.
+        Map<String, String> metadata = new HashMap(); // Map<String, String> | Filter wallets by metadata key value pairs.
 Nested objects can be used as seen in the example below.
         Integer pageSize = 15; // Integer | The maximum number of results to return per page String cursor = "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ=="; // String | Parameter used in pagination requests.
 Set to the value of next for the next page of results.
 Set to the value of previous for the previous page of results.
 No other parameters can be set when the pagination token is set. try {